Edgar Cayce: Sleep-learning

+First self-healing

 According to the book, shortly after this, Cayce exhibited an ability to diagnose in his sleep.
 He was struck on the base of the spine by a ball in a school game, after which he began to act very strangely, and eventually was put to bed.
 He went to sleep and diagnosed the cure, which his family prepared and which cured him as he slept.
 However, this ability was not demonstrated again for several years.